 Which is where small diaphragm condenser mics prove their mettle.
 Compact and end-address, they're dead easy to aim directly at the sound source.
 Their relatively flat frequency response accurately captures the authentic sound of the instrument too, with little colouration.
 Generally, they lack the warmth of large diaphragm condensers, but if you have the budget you can overcome this by pairing both for the ultimate dual mic setup.
 Try close miking with a small diaphragm condenser, while placing a large diaphragm mic further away.
 Recording each mic on its own separate channel will enable you to warm up the piece with the feed from the large diaphragm condenser in the final mix, giving you the best of both worlds.

-Dynamic microphones have a reputation for being tough, cheap, insensitive brutes suitable for live work and little else.
+Dynamic mics have a reputation for being tough, cheap, insensitive brutes suitable for live work and little else.
 It's true that they live for the kind of ear-piercing volumes that would permanently damage their delicate condenser cousins but they're also useful for guitarists whose playing style relies more on instinct than talent.
 So, if you're a strident strummer then the limited frequency response of a good dynamic mic will reject a lot of unwanted handling noise – both treble and bass – while seemingly boosting the percussive mid-range.
 You'll sound great, in a less is more kinda way.

 Once commonplace, ribbon mics are now less popular than condensers and dynamics, which dominate both studio and stage.
 Nevertheless, ribbon mics are highly regarded for capturing extremely natural-sounding recordings, with plenty of buttery warmth and top-end sparkle.